 Pre-Purchase Home Building Inspections

 Today many banks will not provide mortgage finance for a property that does not have a pre-purchase home inspection from a recognised professional inspector such as A Buyer’s Choice Home Inspections.
 It just makes good sense to know all about the condition of a property including electrical, plumbing, drainage, structural and weathertightness before purchasing.
-Sleep easy after your purchase knowing that an A Buyer’s Choice Home Inspections pre-purchase inspection report identified any areas of concern both on the inside and outside of the property.
+Sleep easy after your purchase knowing that an A Buyer’s Choice Home Inspections pre-purchase inspection report identifies any areas of concern both on the inside and outside of the property.

 Pre-Sale Home Building Inspections